 The two hotels are relatively close so you can catch up on any of the major sights you have missed and also try to get to see the UNESCO World Heritage Site of Rocamadour.
 Or you might just like to chill out for the day, playing a gentle game of tennis and swimming in the outdoor pool.

 Next Stop: Drive from the Dordogne to Saumur.
 355 km (220 miles) taking around 4 hours 30 minutes.Continue to 6 of 7 below.

 In the western section of the Loire Valley, you’ll find one of the pretty but less well-known towns.

 Saumur might be familiar through its excellent sparkling wine which some people prefer to Champagne, but it has a lot more going for it than just bubbly.
 It was once an important military town and it still has the Armoured Corps Academy.
-You can visit the Military Museum, as well as the Tank Museum (Musée des Blindées) which has the largest collection of armoured vehicles in the world.
-Check a really good visitor guide to the Tank Museum here.
+You can visit the Military Museum, as well as the Tank Museum (Musée des Blindées) which has the largest collection of armored vehicles in the world.
+Check a really good visitor guide to the Tank Museum online.

 Horse lovers will be drawn to the National Riding School (Le Cadre Noir) to take a tour and watch how the horses are trained in the gentle and complex art of dressage.